dart-lang/site-www/src/_guides/language/language-tour.md

     `condition ? expr1 : expr2` has a value of `expr1` or `expr2`.
     Compare that to an [if-else statement](#if-and-else), which has no value.
-    A statement often contains one or more expressions, but an expression can't contain a statement.
+    A statement often contains one or more expressions, but an expression can't directly contain a statement.

 -   Dart tools can report two kinds of problems: _warnings_ and _errors_.
     Warnings are just indications that your code might not work, but